Judeadeniji/RC-Extended/docs/store.md

 # rc-extended/store Documentation

-Welcome to the official documentation for `rc-extended/store`, a powerful library for managing state in React applications.
+Welcome to the official documentation for `rc-extended/store`, a powerful signal based module for managing state in React applications.
 This guide will walk you through the installation, setup, and best practices for using `rc-extended/store` effectively in your React projects.

 ## Table of Contents